 - Minimum 3 to 4 times throughout your page

-And that wraps up this short Google search keyword ranking refresher.
+That wraps up this short Google search keyword placement guide.
 Share your thoughts or experiences in the comments, we’d love to hear from you.

-If you found this post helpful, we know you’ll really like our guide to blogging SEO tools.
+If you found this post helpful, we know you’ll really like our guide to affiliate marketing for bloggers.

 We wrote a post about YouTube SEO and included the infographic below.
 For your viewing pleasure, we present SEO Wars: Google Awakens.